 Graduates will receive a free passport-sized digital proof and an order card about a week after Commencement.
 To register your permanent email address before Commencement weekend, visit the website and click on “registration.”
 Send questions by email to firstname.lastname@example.org.

 This 90-minute DVD will include footage of your graduate receiving her diploma; highlights from Commencement, Ivy Day and Illumination Night; key addresses; and views of the campus.
 Order online or use the order form you received with your commencement mailing.

 Senior Commencement Luncheon Tickets

-Two complimentary Commencement lunch tickets will be mailed by Monday, May 13, to each senior who submits the online senior survey.
-(Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus will be assigned to a dining location.)
+Two complimentary Commencement lunch tickets in a PDF file will be sent by email by Monday, May 12, to each senior who completes the online senior survey.
+(Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus will also be assigned to a dining location.)
 Additional tickets for guests may be purchased at the Dining Services office, 30 Belmont Avenue.
-(Price: $12 before May 1, $13 after May 1)
+(Price: $12 before May 1, $13 after May 1.)

 Smoking is prohibited in all campus buildings, including campus houses, meeting rooms, auditoriums and students’ private rooms.